The One That Started the Series, Before the Series Had a Name

 In ’78, I would pedal my Schwinn Traveler the 4.7 miles to reach my local Karma Records and check out the latest offerings by Wings (Back to the Egg?
 Nope, London Town).
 There the elitist 19-year-old clerks would silently pass judgment on my purchases at check-out.
 If I saw these individuals on the streets of my hometown today I would recognize them instantly.
 Such was their power.

-At Playback I dug deep and purchased the awesome Pioneer SX-580, the glorious PL-516 turntable and a (loud) pair of Pioneer HPM-60s.
+At Playback, I decided on the Pioneer SX-580, the glorious PL-516 turntable and a (loud) pair of HPM-60s.

 I had arrived.